lupyuen/pinetime-rust-mynewt/rust/app/src/companion.md

 TODO

-# Install Dart on Pinebook Pro
+# Install Dart on Raspberry Pi and Pinebook Pro

 TODO